SpencerFishClark/Cleaning-and-Getting-Data-Week-4-Assignment/README.md

-eGetting and Cleaning Data Week 4 assignment.
+Getting and Cleaning Data Week 4 assignment.

 1. Downloaded and unzipped the data file into my working directory
 2. Downloaded R source code into R working Directory